nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 * The Secure Domain, System Controller and companion image update candidates must always be stored in the MRAM.
   Trying to store those candidates in external memory will result in a failure during the installation process.

-* The companion image needs a dedicated area in the executable region of the MRAM that is assigned to the application domain.
+* The companion image needs either a dedicated area in the executable region of the MRAM or it needs to fit within the local RAM that is assigned to the application domain.
+  The default flash companion application uses local RAM, so there is no need to reserve additional area in the main application memory map.